LudovicEspeel/course-object-oriented-programming-with-cpp/docs/a-introductory/02-hello-world/README.md

 ## Compiling C++ on Linux

 Checkout the [Software Installation Guide](https://software-installation-guide.netlify.app/) on how to install and setup the C++ tools on Linux.

+## Compiling C++ using Windows Subsystem for Linux

+The Windows Subsystem for Linux (WSL) lets developers install a Linux distribution (such as Ubuntu, OpenSUSE, Kali, Debian, Arch Linux, etc) and use Linux applications, utilities, and Bash command-line tools directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
+More info how to setup: https://learn.microsoft.com/en-us/windows/wsl/install.
+Prepend the Linux commands always with `wsl` in the PowerShell terminal.

 ## Hello World in C++